 "Growing Games", a multiple-year incentive program to promote sustainable growth in the applied games-sector, is established in Utrecht.

 The Utrecht University starts the focus area "Game Research".
-The start of this focus area also means the start of this website (www.gameresearch.nl).
+The start of this focus area also means the start of the website of Game Research.
 For more information, please feel free to explore this website.